 How Discovery Leads to the Experience (Part III)

-Thank you so much for taking a journey through the Sequence Discovery process over the last few weeks.
-First, we talked about what Discovery is and why we do it, and then we discussed how we actually go about the Discovery process
+Thank you so much for taking a journey through our unique discovery process and learning about our dedicated Launch Sequence offering, over the last few blogs.
+First, we talked about What Discovery is and why we do it, and then we discussed how we actually go about the Discovery process

 Who?

-Having the right people at the table on our side is key here too - just like during client Discovery!
-Ideation is typically also led by the strategy arm of the SEQ Creative team, but we ensure that our execution arm is there too (they’ll be fully taking the baton shortly!), as well as key players from the wider event team.
-Everyone here must have been present for Discovery, or this won’t be as productive.
-We want the process of ideating to benefit from everyone’s unique points of view, but also to work within the same set of base information.
+Having the right people at the table on our side is key here too!
+Ideation is typically also led by the strategy arm of the SEQ Creative team, but our Production team is always key here too.
+Everyone joining this part of the process on our side should have been present for discovery or fully briefed on all aspects to make this as productive and targeted in strategy.
+We want the process of ideating and developing solutions to benefit from everyone’s unique points of view, but also to work within the same set of information.

 How?